Youtaite-Network/youtaite-network-client/index.md

   });
 ```

 When the `brush` event is triggered, we set the `selection` variable, which is the current range that has been selected (defined in pixels).
 When the `end` event is triggered, we convert this selection into the actual range using a linear [scale](https://github.com/d3/d3-scale).
 Then we round the lower and upper bounds and call the `move` event on the brush with the new rounded values.
-Finally, we dispatch a custom event, which is handled by calling the `setRange` function, which passed down from the `Home` component (as described above).
+Finally, we dispatch a custom event, which is handled by calling the `setRange` function, passed down from the `Home` component (as described above).

 ```js
 // NetworkSettings.jsx